aws/aws-kms-xksproxy-api-spec/xks_proxy_api_spec.md

 6. **ekmFleetDetails.model** - Model of the external key manager.
 This SHOULD include the product name, version of the hardware and any other information that would be useful in troubleshooting and estimating TPS capacity.
 7. **ekmFleetDetails.healthStatus** - Status of health check on the external key manager from XKS proxy.
 The possible statuses are `ACTIVE`, `DEGRADED` and `UNAVAILABLE`. `ACTIVE` means that external key manager is healthy, `DEGRADED` means that external key manager is unhealthy but can still serve traffic and `UNAVAILABLE` means that external key manager is unable to serve traffic.

-The response MUST have atleast one and no more than ten entries in ekmFleetDetails.
+The response MUST have at least one and no more than ten entries in ekmFleetDetails.
 **Required Parameters:** ALL

 **Success Response Code:** 200  (for errors, see [Error Codes](#error-codes))